teamhyena/DisasterAwareness/README.md

 ## Versioning

-We use git for versioning along with GitHub.
+We use .git for versioning along with GitHub.

 ## Team Hyena